COMMENTARY

 With that, they went to a commercial break, and you could hear the sarcophagus slam shut on Vance’s smiling fascism.

-That moment was the moment that mattered most.
+That was the moment that mattered most.
 It was a leisurely, friendly and smiling walk into a trap.
-All night long it seemed amiable, and Walz - the former high school defensive football coach - sat back in a prevent defense.
-In the end Walz nailed the one thing that separates Trump and his minions from everyone else: They do not respect our democracy.
+All night long it seemed amiable, and Walz — the former high school defensive coach — sat back in a prevent defense.
+In the end, though, he nailed the one thing that separates Trump and his minions from everyone else: They do not respect our democracy.

-Walz embraced the “Nice guy” image during the debate as a strategy.
+Walz embraced the “nice guy” image during the debate as a strategy.
 He was a gentleman, a gun-owning, football-coaching, Midwest regular guy who presented a completely different image of manhood from the toxic masculinity of Trump and Vance.
 It worked.
-Some Democrats believed it worked too well and Walz didn’t go after Vance as he should.
+Some Democrats believed it worked too well and that Walz didn’t go after Vance as he should.
 But Walz wasn’t trying to reach the faithful.
-He was trying to convert the faithless – and by showing a different image than one presented by MAGA – and at the same time driving home the fundamental differences between fascism and democracy, he went a long way in showing how valuable he’d be as a vice president.
+He was trying to convert the faithless by showing a different image than one presented by MAGA, while at the same time driving home the fundamental differences between fascism and democracy.
+He went a long way in showing how valuable he’d be as a vice president.

-Vance, on the other hand, had been off the stage for less than five minutes before Trump began sending emails and posting on social media how his boy had busted up Walz and towed the company line.
-Trump, again, missed the point.
+Vance, on the other hand, was off the stage for less than five minutes before Trump began sending emails and posting on social media how his boy had busted up Walz and toed the company line.
+Trump, as usual, was missing the point.

-What Trump failed to understand is there was a reason why Vance didn’t burn hot at the debate either.
-He wanted to put a kinder, gentler face on Project 2025, the GOP’s fascist tendencies and their desire to destroy unions, health care, and the economy.
-In short, Vance was trying to show that if Trump loses – which is increasingly more likely – then he, JD Vance at 40 years of age is the heir apparent in the Republican Party.
-He had a long-term plan in mind — to be the fascist of the future— and he may have been successful in playing his hand.
+What the MAGA godhead failed to understand is that there's a reason Vance didn’t burn hot at the debate either.
+He wanted to put a kinder, gentler face on Project 2025, the GOP’s fascist tendencies and its desire to destroy organized labor, health care and the economy.
+In short, Vance was trying to show that if Trump loses — which is increasingly likely — then he, at just 40 years of age, is the heir apparent in the Republican Party.
+Vance has a long-term plan in mind — to be the fascist of the future— and he may have played his hand successfully.

-Vance made a night of kindly blaming Harris for every known problem in the universe – and tried to take credit for lowering prescription drug prices.
-If Vance had gone on, I think he was going to blame Harris for athlete’s feet, halitosis and gingivitis while taking credit for the theory of relativity and breaking the sound barrier – except he still denies science.
+Vance made a night of politely blaming Harris for every known problem in the universe — and tried to take credit for lowering prescription drug prices.
+If Vance had kept on going, I think he would have tried to blame Harris for athlete’s foot, halitosis and gingivitis while taking credit for the theory of relativity and breaking the sound barrier — well, except that he still denies "weird science."

-So as we cruise into the last few weeks of the campaign, the die may be cast for 2024, but Vance is just getting started.
+As we cruise into the last few weeks of the campaign, the die may be cast for 2024, but JD Vance is just getting started.

-And his timing couldn’t be better for himself and perhaps the GOP.
-Special counsel Jack Smith unloaded an October Surprise late Wednesday in his ongoing federal election case against Trump.
-According to a filing, one private political adviser, three days before Election Day 2020, described Trump’s plan as: “He’s going to declare victory.
+His timing couldn’t be better — at least for himself and perhaps for the GOP.
+Special counsel Jack Smith unloaded an October surprise late Wednesday in his ongoing federal election case against Trump.
+According to one document in his massive filing, one private political adviser described Trump’s plan three days before Election Day in 2020: “He’s going to declare victory.
 That doesn’t mean he’s the winner, he’s just going to say he’s the winner.”

 By Brian Karem